GTNewHorizons/MalisisCore/README.md

 >Sometimes another project can mess with the settings in IntelliJ.
 Fixing this is relatively easy.

 >1.
 Go to 'File > Settings'.
 >2.
-Click the drop down for 'Compiler' on the left-hand side and select 'Java Compiler'.
+Click the drop-down for 'Compiler' on the left-hand side and select 'Java Compiler'.
 >3.
 Select MalisisCore and set the 'Target bytecode version' as '1.7'.
 >4.
 Click Apply and OK and try running it again.